-However, if the deduction is taken on line 18 of the IA 1040, then the IA 1040, rather than the Iowa Schedule A, must reflect the impact of the federal excess advance premium tax credit repayment and the net premium tax credit.
-The Iowa expanded instructions for lines 14 and 18 of the IA 1040 set forth the Department's guidance for the correct reporting of these amounts.
+However, if the deduction is taken on the IA 1040, line 18, then the IA 1040, rather than the lowa Schedule A, must reflect the impact of the federal excess advance premium tax credit repayment and the net premium tax credit.
+The lowa expanded instructions for the IA 1040, lines 14 and 18 set forth the Department's guidance for the correct reporting of these amounts.

 Line 2: Multiply federal adjusted gross income by 7.5% (.075).
-Your federal adjusted gross income is the amount from federal form 1040, line 11, as modified by any lowa net income nonconformity adjustments from line 14 of the IA 1040 including any depreciation/section 179 adjustments, if any.
+Your federal adjusted gross income is the amount from federal form 1040, line 11, as modified by any lowa net income nonconformity adjustments from the IA 1040, line 14 including any depreciation/section 179 adjustments, if any.